xonsh/xontrib-bashisms/README.md

 ### Threading issues

 Because of xontrib-bashisms sets [`THREAD_SUBPROCS=False`](https://xon.sh/envvars.html#thread-subprocs) there are issues around the threading could appear.
+If you're using bashisms and faced with issues try the same in `xonsh --no-rc` mode before reporting the issue.

 ### Only interactive mode